 After that, we continued our journey to a cozy little cafe in the center of Sofia called Mekitsa & Kafe.
 Mekitsa is a traditional Bulgarian fried pastry that used to be widely available many years ago but was slowly disappearing from Bulgarian culture.

-The idea of Mekitsa & Kafe is to revive this dish, introduce it to the younger generation, and take the older generation down memory lane.
+The idea of Mekitsa & Kafe is to revive this dish, introducing it to the younger generation and taking the older generation down memory lane.